-The map is presented from a bird's eye view.
+The presented map is from a bird's eye view.
 The current zoom range shows in the lower right corner of the screen.

-- 1. Press the ZIN key (zoom in) to move in closer and see greater detail in a smaller geographic area. - 2.
-Press the ZOUT key (zoom out) to move farther away and see less map detail, but a larger geographic area.
+1. Press the ${\sf ZIN}$ key (zoom in) to move in closer and see more detail in a smaller geographic area.

+2. Press the ZOUT key (zoom out) to move farther away and see less map detail, but a larger geographic area.